English

 As shown in the diagram, AWG structure includes an input waveguide, an input star coupler (represented by the free propagation region FPR in the diagram), an array waveguide, an output star coupler, and multiple output waveguides.

 The signal enters the input star coupler from the input waveguide and is then distributed to the array waveguides after free transmission.
 This distribution process is wavelength-independent, and all wavelengths are evenly distributed to the array waveguides.
 The array waveguides introduce phase differences to the multiple beams, with the phase of each beam forming an arithmetic progression, similar to traditional gratings.
 Different wavelengths are dispersed and focused at different positions in the output star coupler.
-Different wavelengths are received by different waveguides, enabling parallel demultiplexing of DWDM signals.
+Different wavelengths are received by different waveguides, enabling parallel demultiplexing of DWDM signals efficiently.

 Conclusion